Open Source

 In most engineering firms, simulation models live in notebooks, Excel spreadsheets, or desktop applications disconnected from project state.
 An engineer runs a model, copies results into a report, and the model becomes stale the moment project parameters change.

 PuranOS treats engineering computation differently.
-Each engine is API-first (not GUI-first), session-persistent across agent interactions, and produces results with explicit credibility metadata — so downstream consumers know whether a number came from a screening estimate or a calibrated model.
+Each engine is API-first (not GUI-first), session-persistent across agent interactions, and produces results with explicit credibility metadata, so downstream consumers know whether a number came from a screening estimate or a calibrated model.

 Cross-engine handoffs use typed converters.
 A QSDsan effluent composition becomes a WaterTAP influent specification with unit conversion and component mapping, carrying provenance from the source model.
+The same discipline extends to financial modeling: the proforma-engine inherits credibility metadata from upstream sizing and cost data rather than treating finance and engineering as separate worlds.

-Enterprise OSS: Self-Hosted and Forkable
+Enterprise OSS: self-hosted and forkable

 Self-hosting is not a cost optimization.
 It is an architectural requirement.
 When the equipment identity ontology demanded a native equipment_tag field on the CMMS Asset entity, we forked the codebase, added the field with a database migration, and deployed the custom build in under a minute.
 With a SaaS vendor, that change enters a feature backlog.
-With self-hosted OSS, the schema serves the ontology — not the other way around.
+With self-hosted OSS, the schema serves the ontology rather than the other way around.

 Atlas CMMS